How to Clean Your Mattress

 You’re probably wondering now how often you need to clean your mattress.
 Ideally, you’d clean a spill/stain as soon as it occurs and do a general mattress cleaning about twice a month.
 Add in some professional mattress cleaning twice a year and you’d be in great shape.
 But we both know that’s probably not going to happen.

-That’s why you need a great mattress cover.
+That’s why you need a great mattress protector.

-A mattress cover protects your mattress from spills, stains, and other damage.
+A mattress protector protects your mattress from spills, stains, and other damage.
 It can seal out dust mites and pollen, too.

 It’s like a mattress cleaning shortcut.
 And who doesn’t love a shortcut?